Last update: January 24th, 2020 at 8:00 am

-Tropical cyclones occur only rarely over the Arabian Sea—usually just one or two per year.
+Tropical Cyclone Ashobaa Over the Arabian Sea occur only rarely over the Arabian Sea—usually just one or two per year.
 The first to emerge in 2015—Ashobaa—was on a collision course with Oman.

 When the Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA’s Terra satellite passed over the Arabian Sea at 10:50 a.m. local time (06:50 Universal Time) on June 9, 2015, Ashobaa lacked an obvious eye and had an irregular shape.
 Yet the storm’s power was evident in the overshooting topsthat bubbled up from its center.
 The storm had maximum sustained winds of 92 kilometers (57 miles) per hour and gusts of 120 kilometers (74 miles) per hour, according to the Joint Typhoon Warning Center.